-Hello everyone, Rebecca here, one of the social skills instructors at camp!
+Hello everyone, Rebecca here, the social skills coordinator at camp.
 Our social skills program is called Pow Wow.
 It is an integral part of our social skills curriculum at Northwood and helps to facilitate the social dialogue that is embedded within our program.
 Each week the Pow Wow program has a theme that targets different social skills.
 Cabins participate in Pow Wow once a week and receive related activities to complete in their cabin.

 Today, I had two wonderful Pow Wow sessions with the gentlemen from Cedar 1 and the ladies of Deer 1 and 2.
 We have just begun our second week of Pow Wow and each cabin has had at least one session.